vidban/WYR/README.md

  - see how other people have voted, post questions
  - see the ranking of users on the leaderboard

-# What I learned from doing this project

-This project  solidified my understanding of React and Redux while giving me a chance to express my creativity.
-I woked on improving the predictability of your application’s state; establish strict rules for getting, listening, and updating the store; and identify what state should live inside of Redux and what state should live inside of React components.

 # How to run this project:

 - Download the files